middleland2675/AllThingsGood-Awesome/index.md

 ### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Markdown is a lightweight and easy-to-use syntax for sharing your codes like in the section below:

+##Sample markdown Codes:
 //section below all in WINDOW SECTION
 ```markdown
 Syntax highlighted code block